 You are setting other things up as idols in your life.

 Turn back to Me while there is still time.

 I can think of so many times God has sent warnings into my life.
 Can you see God’s warnings?

 Yes, God is just and merciful as evidenced by the repeated warnings and pleadings with us to turn from sin and live under His authority.

-I’ve tried, but trying is not doing.
-Honestly, I’ve been trying in my own strength and failing.
-I’d do much better if God gave me a to-do list but to Be Still… obviously, here we are so you can tell I’m failing at this miserably.
+I’ve tried to obey (half-heartedly) but trying is not doing.
+Honestly, I’ve been living in my own strength and failing.
+I’d do much better if God gave me a to-do list but to be still… obviously, here we are so you can tell I’m failing at this miserably.
 Can you relate?

-A Prayer to Be still when God is Just
+A Prayer to Be still When Facing the Justice of God

 Father God, Ancient of Days,

 I confess that I have not been obedient to Your will.
-You said to rest, Be Still, stop fighting, trust You and wait.
-I made plans, became dependant on business and hustling and allowed fear to slip in.
+You said to rest, be still, stop fighting, trust You and wait.
+I made plans, became dependent on business and hustling, and allowed fear to slip in.

 Now I see Your hand gently trying to get my attention.
 Forgive me for being too consumed in my own plans to stop and be still with You to know Your plans.